 The W1 will record a JPG image file alongside your MPO if you wish, meaning you have the choice of a conventional image.
 You can, of course, whip a single image out of the MPO too after the matter using software.
 As a 10-megapixel compact camera, the quality is reasonably good, with plenty of detail in shots, even if it does get a little choppy at 100% views.

 Colours are realistically represented and overall the exposure seems to be good.
 The flash (which has the usual slow sync, red eye reduction, etc, options) boosts otherwise pretty good low light performance, aided by well suppressed noise up to ISO 800; the ISO 1600 has noticeable noise, but is still usable.

 High contrast shots seem to be handled without excessive fringing and the W1 also manages to grab definition out of dull grey skies, not something that every compact can boast.

 Flipping over to 3D gives things a bit of a colour punch with 3D bringing a richness to images that can feed your desire to explore 3D further.
 Image composition is easy in Auto mode, but favours scenes with plenty of depth: macro 3D photography through the Adv.
 3D shooting mode is not for the feint-hearted (see the spider anaglyph test shot using macro Individual Shutter 3D).

-You can either be at the forefront and dive in now, or bide your time until second and third generation devices arrive.
 It is currently niche, certainly, and won't break into the mainstream for as long as viewing your results presents a problem.
-But once we all have 3DTVs in our lounge, you'll remember the W1 for the innovative camera it is.
+But once we all have 3DTVs in our lounge, you'll remember the W1 as the innovative camera it is